DeveloperMetrics/deployment-frequency/README.md

     pat-token: "${{ secrets.PATTOKEN }}"
 ```

-Use the built in Actions GitHub Token to retrieve the metrix
+Use the built in Actions GitHub Token to retrieve the metrics
 ```
 - name: Test this repo with GitHub Token
   uses: DeveloperMetrics/deployment-frequency@main